SystemsGenetics/GEMmaker/docs/nextflow_config.rst

 remote_list_path
 ================

-The path (full or relative) to the list of fastq_ids to be downloaded from NCBI.
+The path (full or relative) to the list of SRA Run IDs to be downloaded from NCBI.
 This must be a text file with one SRR/DRR/ERR number per line.
 No blank lines are allowed
 If no remote files are to be downloaded, set parameter as "none"